-Step 2 requires the calculation of voyage emissions intensity using the shipowner's data in the case of a shipowner signatory and both from the owner and from the charterer signatory itself in the case of a charterer signatory, and the calculation of voyage climate alignment with decarbonisation trajectories.
+Step 2 requires the calculation of voyage emissions intensity using both data from the owner and from the signatory itself, and the calculation of voyage climate alignment with decarbonisation trajectories.
 There are 2 methods for undertaking these calculations: either internally by the signatory itself or by a third party.

 EEOI is used as the emissions intensity metric and is detailed in Section 2.1.
-Standard decarbonisation baselines for each ship type and size class are produced specifically for the purposes of the Sea Cargo Charter so that all calculations are made in the same way.29 These are available through the Sea Cargo Charter Secretariat.
+Standard decarbonisation baselines for each ship type and size class are produced specifically for the purposes of the Sea Cargo Charter so that all calculations are made in the same way.
+These are available through the Sea Cargo Charter Secretariat.
 Figure 9 demonstrates where to source the information and who can perform calculations.